Shivam-Writes/ShivaMaverick/README.md

 - 👋 Hi, I’m @ShivaMaverick
 - 👀 I’m interested in learning AI
 - 🌱 I’m currently learning Python
-- 📫 How to reach me
+- 📫 Reach me at shivamdhakad197@gmail.com

 <!---
 ShivaMaverick/ShivaMaverick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.